Bhaktapur

-Bhaktapur (Nepali and Sanskrit: भक्तपुर, [ˈbʱʌkt̪ʌpur]; "City of Devotees"), known locally as Khwopa (Nepal Bhasa: 𑐏𑑂𑐰𑐥𑑅, Khvapa) and historically called Bhatgaon, is a city in the east corner of the Kathmandu Valley in Nepal located about 13 km from the capital city, Kathmandu.
-Bhaktapur is the smallest city of Nepal as well the most densely populated.
+Bhaktapur (Nepali and Sanskrit: भक्तपुर, [ˈbʱʌkt̪ʌpur]; "City of Devotees"), known locally as Khwopa (Nepal Bhasa: 𑐏𑑂𑐰𑐥𑑅, Khvapa) and historically called Bhadgaon, is a city in the east corner of the Kathmandu Valley in Nepal located about 13 km from the capital city, Kathmandu.
+Bhaktapur is the smallest city of Nepal as well as the most densely populated.
 Along with Kathmandu and Lalitpur, Bhaktapur is one of the three main cities of the Kathmandu Valley and is a major Newar settlement of the country.
 The city is also known for its Newar tradition, cuisine and artisans.
 Bhaktapur suffered heavy damage in the April 2015 earthquake.

 As part of the Kathmandu Valley, it shares its history, culture and language with the other cities of the valley.
 Although chronicles like the Gopal Raj Vamshavali put the foundation of Bhaktapur in the 12th century, it has been the site of numerous settlements since at least the Licchavi dynasty.
-Bhaktapur served as the capital of Nepal during the first half of Malla Dynasty from the 12th century to 1482 when Nepal split into three independent kingdoms.
+The capital place of Kasthamandu was Bhaktapur Nepal during the first half of Malla dynasty from the 12th century to 1482 when Nepal split into three independent kingdoms.
 The Malla dynasty is considered a golden period for Bhaktapur and even after its division in 1428, Bhaktapur managed to stay as a wealthy and a powerful Newar kingdom, mostly due to its position in the ancient India-Tibet trade route.
 In 1769, Bhaktapur was attacked and annexed into the expanding Gorkha Kingdom (which later became the Kingdom of Nepal).
 After its annexation, Bhaktapur remained largely isolated from other parts of Nepal which led to stagnation in the development of its economy and arts and to allowed it to remain as a homogeneous Newar city.
 Due to being isolated and overlooked by the central government in Kathmandu, its infrastructure and economy deteriorated and the 1934 earthquake further exacerbated the situation.
 Bhaktapur's economy and infrastructure would only improve from the 1980s, largely due to tourism and aid provided by West Germany as part of the Bhaktapur Development Project.